Rakesh-Kotte-06/namaste-react/README.md

 npx parcel index.html

-you don't need to put the dist and .parcel-cache into the git we have to ignore => put distand and .parcel-cache in gitignore
+you don't need to put the dist and .parcel-cache into the git we have to ignore => put dist and .parcel-cache in gitignore

 Local -- pushed to git